stickerum/stickerum.ru/README.md

 ## Development and deployment

-Use Node.js and NPM to build scripts and styles.
+Use Node.js and Yarn to build scripts and styles.

 ### Get images from Instagram